Development guide

 Gafaelfawr uses scriv to maintain its change log.

-When preparing a pull request, run scriv create.
+When preparing a pull request, run uv run scriv create.
 This will create a change log fragment in changelog.d.
 Edit that fragment, removing the sections that do not apply and adding entries fo this pull request.
-You can pass the --edit flag to scriv create to open the created fragment automatically in an editor.
+You can pass the --edit flag to uv run scriv create to open the created fragment automatically in an editor.

 Change log entries use the following sections: